📞 Call 718.544.3000

-Clearly written reports help make it clear how defects at a site contributed to an accident and injury.
+Clearly written reports help make it clear how defects and hazards at a site contributed to an accident and injury.
 Clearly written accurate reports can help you settle a case and avoid the time and expense of a trial.

-Contact Heimer Engineering℠ 24/7
+Contact Heimer Engineering℠

 Heimer Engineering℠ is happy to help you.
-Senior Staff members are available to answer your questions from Monday through Friday from 9 AM to 5 PM.
+Senior Staff members are available Monday through Friday from 9 AM to 5 PM.
 After 5 PM, please leave a message.
 Messages are checked during the day on Sunday, and Sunday evening through Thursday evening.
 Inspections are performed seven days a week.
-Choose Heimer Engineering℠.

 Inspection orders are taken by senior staff members.
-A real estate purchase is complex, and you should be able to speak with someone who can give you real answers to your inspection questions.
+A real estate purchase is complex and you should be able to speak with someone who can answer your inspection questions.

-To set up an appointment for a pre-purchase inspection, or to find out about Engineering services or expert court testimony send Heimer Engineering℠ an email at WebInfoRequest@heimer.com, send Heimer Engineering℠ a text at 888.769.6910, call Heimer Engineering℠ at 800.605.1500, or call Heimer Engineering℠ at 646.757.4500.
+To set up an appointment for a pre-purchase inspection or to find out about Engineering services or expert court testimony 📭 email PE@heimer.com, 📲 text 888.769.6910, or 📞 call 718.544.3000.
 If no staff member is in the office, leave a message.

-Heimer Engineering℠ serves the Metro New York area, including New York City (Manhattan, Queens, Brooklyn, Bronx, Staten Island), Long Island (Nassau County, Suffolk County, and Upstate New York (Rockland County, Putnam County, and Westchester County).
+Heimer Engineering℠ serve the Greater New York area, including New York City (Manhattan, Queens, Brooklyn, Bronx, Staten Island), Long Island (Nassau County, Suffolk County, and Upstate New York (Rockland County, Putnam County, and Westchester County).

 🚑 🚒 🚓 In the event of a life-threatening emergency call 911.
 Emergency situations need to be handled by first-responders who can evacuate buildings, shut utilities off, and take other steps necessary to preserve life.

-Heimer Engineering℠ Standards of PracticeThe Licensed Engineers of Heimer Engineering℠ substantially adhere to the InterNACHI® Code of Ethics, to Subpart 197-4 of the State of New York Code of Ethics and Regulations for Home Inspectors, and to the National Society of Professional Engineers (NSPE®) Code of Ethics.
-All State of New York Licensed Engineers are also bound by New York State Education Law Article 145.
+Heimer Engineering's℠ Professional Engineer Home Inspectors substantially adhere to the InterNACHI® Code of Ethics, to Subpart 197-4 of the State of New York Code of Ethics and Regulations for Home Inspectors, the ASHI® Standards of Practice, and the National Society of Professional Engineers (NSPE®) Code of Ethics.
+In the event of a conflict, the Professional Engineer Home Inspectors use Engineering judgment to decide what standard or Engineering principle takes precedence.
+All State of New York Licensed Professional Engineers are bound by New York State Education Law Article 145.